 Willow Creek Elementary

 Willow Creek Elementary School has been educating kindergarten through fifth-graders in our community since 1977.
-In 1999 and again in 2006, the school won the prestigious national Blue Ribbon School of Excellence Award.
+In 1999, 2006 and 2018, the school won the prestigious national Blue Ribbon School of Excellence Award.
 In addition, it has won the John Irwin Schools of Excellence Award annually since 2001.
 That award goes to the top eight percent of Colorado schools, based on student achievement scores.
 Willow Creek Elementary is part of the Cherry Creek School District.

 For complete information on Willow Creek Elementary School, connect to the school website.